OSSCanada/linux_training/04_Others/Linux_training/Day 2/02 Processes and Run Levels/README.md

 1. list current running processes
 2. list all open files (process)
 3. Filter and find all ```sshd``` PIDs
+4. Find the PID of apache and kill the process...aggressively

 ### Solutions
 ```bash